PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 .. function:: onFulfilled()

-     **required** The fulfillment handler callback.
-This function is **required**.
+     **required** The fulfillment handler callback

 .. function:: onRejected(error)

     The rejection handler callback (called with error code).
 If not specified, the exception will be thrown in the main stack trace.

-    :param string|object error: **Required** Error code or exception.
+    :param string|object error: **Required** Error code or exception

 Get compliance settings
 ```````````````````````
-Return current privacy settings.
-Might be useful for initializing custom decision view.
+Returns current privacy settings.
+Use this command to get visitor's decisions.
-When there is no decisions, just returns empty object.
-This state can be used to detect first time user interaction with consent mechanism.
+This command returns an empty object if there were no decisions registered yet.

 Code::